Breastfeeding Peer Counselor Program (BFPC)

 - Encourages you when things don’t go as planned

-Our breastfeeding peer counselors can assist new mothers with:
+Our breastfeeding peer counselors can assist all mothers with:

 - What to expect when feeding their babies.